Surrogate-guided sampling designs for classification of rare outcomes from electronic medical records data: Introduction

-In order to both develop (i.e. train) and validate (i.e. test) data-driven machine-learning algorithms requires ``labeled data", which is a sample containing both feature (predictor) and outcome information.
-For example, classification of imaging findings from radiology report text may use word indicators as features and clinician-defined actual case/control statuses as binary outcomes.
+In order to both develop (i.e. train) and validate (i.e. test) data-driven machine-learning algorithms, a sample containing both feature (predictor) and outcome information (``labeled data") is required.
 In typical EMR settings, labeled data is not readily available, therefore a small subset of the underlying cohort needs to be selected for outcome abstraction.
-The information content in labeled samples is crucial towards efficient and accurate machine-learning modeling.
-For classification tasks, a well-known challenge for training is statistical rarity, where cases (outcome=1) are disproportionately less frequent than controls (outcome=0), and the fact that the training sample outcome class distribution may affect classification accuracy has been demonstrated both empirically (\cite{weiss2001effect, batista2004study, wei2013role}) and theoretically (\cite{xue2015does}).
-Unsurprisingly, such class distributional ``imbalance" is almost always observed for clinical outcomes.
-One approach in the machine-learning literature that has been proposed to address statistical rarity involves re-sampling the training sample to eliminate controls (under-sampling) or replicating cases (over-sampling), in order to re-balance the effective outcome class distribution in training, and hopefully to improve ultimate model prediction accuracy (\cite{chawla2002smote, he2009learning}).
+A challenge for machine-learning of clinical outcomes is class distributional ``imbalance" where cases (outcome=1) are disproportionately less frequent than controls (outcome=0).
+For classification tasks, the training sample outcome class distribution has been demonstrated to affect classification accuracy, both empirically (\cite{weiss2001effect, batista2004study, wei2013role}) and theoretically (\cite{xue2015does}).
+To address class imbalance, one approach involves re-sampling the training sample to eliminate controls (under-sampling) or replicating cases (over-sampling), in order to re-balance the effective outcome class distribution in training data, and hopefully to improve ultimate model prediction accuracy (\cite{chawla2002smote, he2009learning}).
 However, such \textit{analysis}-based re-sampling procedures assume that an initial labeled data sample is already available, and these strategies disregard the potential cost associated with labeled data collection (\cite{weiss2001effect}).\\